Evergreen07/Zetflix/README.md

 # Zetflix
 ## Overview :
-A pixel-perfect, smooth & responsive OTT platform similar to the world's hottest streaming platform Netflix.
+A pixel-perfect, smooth & responsive OTT platform similar to the world's hottest streaming platform **Netflix**.
 Users can have set up their account & view various genres of Movies, TV Shows & Documentaries.
 Comes with a player feature to view trailers of their choice.
 <br> For a **live preview**, kindly visit http://zetflixstream.herokuapp.com/